 - Luigi Butera, Copenhagen Business School

-- Chris Clapp, Kenneth C. Griffin Department of Economics at The University of Chicago
+- Chris Clapp, Harris School of Public Policy at the University of Chicago

 - Sara Konrath, Indiana University Lilly Family School of Philanthropy